 The Heirship process in Louisiana does not have to be initiated right after the passing of the decedent, however, it must be started within a few years after the person died.
 There must be no will and there must be no need for administration of the deceased’s estate.

-The determination of Heirship proceedings in Louisiana must be started in the county where the deceased lived, or in a county where the property of the deceased is located.
-If the decedent did not own any real property, then the proceedings may be started in the county where the decedent had personal property.
+The determination of Heirship proceedings in Louisiana must be started in the parish where the deceased lived, or in the parish where the property of the deceased is located.
+If the decedent did not own any real property, then the proceedings may be started in the parish where the decedent had personal property.

 Who do I get to Witness a Louisiana Affidavit of Heirship